top of page

 Jen played club volleyball for Nike NW Jrs Volleyball Club (now Adidas NW) from 97-2003, and at Gresham High School winning the Oregon State Championships her Junior and Senior year.
 Jen was voted most inspirational and received all league awards her Junior and Senior year.
 After her juniors and high school career Jen received a full volleyball scholarship at University of Mississippi in the SEC conference where she was the starting setter for two seasons before transferring to Portland State University to play.

 After college Jen began coaching.
 Jen has 10+ years of club volleyball experience coaching 16U/14U teams.
 She has coached for various clubs in the NW, most recently at NW Reign Volleyball Club in Vancouver where she is now on the board of directors.
 In addition to club coaching, Jen also coached the freshman team at Ridgefield High School for 4 seasons.
 In Jen’s first three seasons at Prairie she helped lead the Falcons to 3 league championships/co-championships, district placements and two top 8 state finishes.
+In 2023, Jen led the team to a league title, 4th 3rd in districts a 5th place state finish.
 Jen also coaches in the off season by running multiple summer camps and has years of experience giving private lessons and helping athletes work on specific skill sets to help them reach their next level of play.
 Jen specializes in defense/setting, but has extensive knowledge of hitting, blocking, teamwork, and many other aspects of the game.
 She teaches a high level of systematic volleyball which prepares athletes for high level play and transitioning into their next level of play.

 When asked about her coaching style Jen said “My philosophy is 100% effort 100% of the time.
 I love to see individual and team growth and the excitement that comes with it.
 I focus on improving physical technique, a driven and persistent attitude, and building trust and relationships with teammates.”